 Shaping and baking the cookies

-Best way to store these cookies
+How to store pumpkin cookies

 Yes!
-I'd recommend:
+I recommend:

 - pecans or walnuts for crunch